abhinavk99/jikanpy/V4_upgrade_changes.md

 - Some pre-existing endpoints have new child endpoints
 	- ex: Some old endpoints (need to make a list of which) now support `/full` (e.g. `/manga/1/full`) to get all information about the series

-- New endpoints/end-points not previously support in by this wrapper:
+- New endpoints/end-points not previously supported by this wrapper:
 	- `/random`
 	- `/recommendations`
 	- `/reviews`